Concordium/concordium-rosetta/README.md

 The intent is to provide a way for testers to exercise the Data API.

+### Rosetta CLI (Docker)

+The dockerfile in [`tools/rosetta-cli-docker`](./tools/rosetta-cli-docker) builds a dockerized `rosetta-cli` that may be used to run checks against a local Rosetta implementation.
+The configuration file is generated from default values using `rosetta-cli configuration:create rosetta-config.json` with the following changes:
+- The Rosetta address is set to `172.17.0.1` which indicates that Rosetta is running locally on the host.
+  Unfortunately, the CLI doesn't seem to allow this to be overwritten with a CLI arg:
+  Either the build job needs to patch the config file or it needs to be mounted in at startup.
+- To avoid hard-coding `network_identifier` to any particular value, the `network` field is set to `"rosetta"`, As always, the Rosetta instance must have been started up with the same value.

 ## Resources

 - [List of implementations for other blockchains](https://github.com/coinbase/rosetta-ecosystem/blob/master/implementations.md).